ycardon/gigaset-elements-proxy/README.md

 -   added `um01` universal sensor

+### v2.2.6 Confinement (14 avril 2020)

+-   merged @ginkel fix for intrusion events: now using basestation id instead of friendly name (no more present in the event), discussion [here](https://github.com/ycardon/gigaset-elements-proxy/issues/23#issuecomment-582520068)

 ## credits

 -   Strongly inspired by the Python command line version that can be find under https://github.com/dynasticorpheus/gigaset-elements (thank you !!)